Anderson T-motives and abelian varieties with MIQF: results coming from an analogy

-Thanks: Alain Genestier and Laurent Fargues attracted my attention to the main analogy of the present paper. \endthanks \keywords abelian Anderson T-motives; abelian varieties with multiplication by an imaginary quadratic field; exterior power of abelian varieties \endkeywords \subjclass Primary 11G09, 11G10, 11G15, 14K99 \endsubjclass
+Second author: Departamento de Matem\'atica, Universidade Federal do Amazonas, Manaus, Brasil \endaddress Thanks: Alain Genestier and Laurent Fargues attracted the attention of the authors to the main analogy of the present paper.
+The authors are grateful to FAPESP, S\~ao Paulo, Brazil for a financial support (process No. 2017/19777-6).
+The first author is grateful to SNPq, Brazil, to RFBR, Russia, grant 16-01-00577a (Secs.
+1-4), and to Russian Science Foundation, project 16-11-10002 (Secs.
+5-8) for a financial support.
+The authors are grateful to an anonymous reviewer for some important remarks.\endthanks \keywords Anderson T-motives; abelian varieties with multiplication by an imaginary quadratic field; exterior power of abelian varieties \endkeywords \subjclass Primary 11G09, 11G10, 11G15, 14K99 \endsubjclass

-\abstract An analogy between abelian Anderson T-motives of rank $r$ and dimension $n$ , and abelian varieties over $\n C$ with multiplication by an imaginary quadratic field $K$, of dimension $r$ and of signature $(n, r-n)$, permits us to get two elementary results in the theory of abelian varieties.
-Firstly, we can associate to this abelian variety a (roughly speaking) $K$-vector space of dimension $r$ in $\n C^n$.
-Secondly, if $n=1$ then we can define the $k$-th exterior power of these abelian varieties.
-Probably this analogy will be a source of more results.
-For example, it would be interesting to find analogs of abelian Anderson T-motives whose nilpotent operator $N$ is not 0. \endabstract \endtopmatter \document {\bf 0.
-Introduction.} \nopagebreak
+\abstract Analogy between Anderson T-motives and abelian varieties with multiplication by an imaginary quadratic field (MIQF) is a source of 2 results:

+1. A description of abelian varieties with MIQF of dimension $r$ and signature $(n, r-n)$ in terms of "lattices" of dimension $r$ in $\n C^n$;